Views across the sea of the wind farms

 Views Across the Sea of Wales

-The further around the coastline you travel to the south (or left as you look at the sea) the more you’ll see of North Wales.
+The further you travel around the coastline to the south (or left as you look at the sea) the more you’ll see of North Wales.
+When you start to get around the peninsula of the Fylde Coast to St Annes and Lytham, Wales comes clearly into view!

 Views Across the Sea of North Wales